rafa-rrayes/RedPanPy/README.md

 ## Installation

-Before using the `PyHtmlGui` module, ensure that you have the necessary dependencies installed:
+Before using the `RedPanPy` module, ensure that you have the necessary dependencies installed:

 ```bash
 pip install PyQt5 PyQtWebEngine